Our Services

 Symptoms generally develop gradually but can also appear after a single heavy lift.
 Look out for:

-If you suspect your pain is more than a mild strain—or if you experience persistent numbness or loss of function—use this free Carpal Tunnel Syndrome symptom checker to help determine whether you should see a specialist.
+If you suspect your pain is more than a mild strain—or if you experience persistent numbness or loss of function—it's important to get a professional evaluation.
+Try this free AI symptom checker to assess your symptoms in just 3 minutes and determine whether you should see a specialist.

 Red light therapy (RLT), also known as photobiomodulation, uses specific wavelengths of light (typically 630–660 nm for red light and 800–880 nm for near-infrared) to stimulate cellular processes.
 Key effects include: